hantsy/spring-puzzles/docs/hibernate-reactive.md

 ```

 Till now, we have integrated Hibernate Reactive with Spring IOC container, next we will use the `PostRepositoy` to shake hands with the backend database.
-Let's begin to build the web layer.
+Let's begin to build the web handling part.

-There are two different type asynchronous APIs available in Hibernate Reactive, one is based on Java 8 `CompletionStage`, another is  built on  [Smallrye Munity project](https://smallrye.io/smallrye-mutiny) .
-The later implements Reactive Streams specification, we use it in this post.
+There are two different types of asynchronous APIs available in Hibernate Reactive, one is based on Java 8 `CompletionStage`, another is  built on  [Smallrye Munity project](https://smallrye.io/smallrye-mutiny).
+The later fully implements the Reactive Streams specification, we use SmallRye Mutiny in this post.

-But unfortunately, Spring does not have a built-in Smallrye Mutiny support as RxJava 2/3.
+But unfortunately, Spring does not include built-in Smallrye Mutiny support as RxJava 2/3, etc.

-There are some possible solutions that can be used to overcome this barrier.
+There are some possible solutions that we can use to overcome this barrier.

 * Convert the SmallRye APIs to Reactor APIs, then use the Reactor APIs directly in `RouterFunction` or `Controller` class.
-* Similar to the existing RxJava 1/2/3, JDK 9+ Flow support in Spring WebFlux, we can add Smallry Munity as another alternative of the official Reactor.
+* Similar to the existing RxJava 1/2/3, JDK 9+ Flow support in Spring WebFlux, we can register Smallry Munity as another ReactiveStreams alternative of the official Reactor.

 Let's explore them one by one.

 Firstly let's try to convert the Munity APIs to Reactor APIs.
 Assume we will use `RouterFunction` to handle the web request.

 Add the following dependency to the project *pom.xml* file.